 Medicare Advantage plan markets.
 In addition, BMA asks CMS to continue the 2018 EGWP payment methodology in 2019.
-Thereafter, BMA recommends phasing in over several years the complete use of individual market plan bids to calculate bid-tobenchmark ratios.
+Thereafter, BMA recommends phasing in over several years the complete use of individual market plan bids to calculate bid-to-benchmark ratios.
 Finally, we ask CMS to revisit its determination that EGWPs may no longer pay the Part B premium on behalf of their enrollees.

 CMS proposes to fully transition EGWPs to administratively set payments.
 In 2017, CMS began phasing-in this new methodology, replacing the previous methodology in which payments were based on Medicare Advantage health plan bids tied to a benchmark adjusted to account for geographic variation in costs relative to benchmarks in the health plan's service area, the quality performance of the plan, and the health status of the plan's enrollees.
 Following the completion of the bidding process, health plans could negotiate EGWP benefits and premiums with employers.
 In 2017, CMS ended the bidding process for EGWPs and began transitioning to payments based on the enrollment weighted average bid-to-benchmark ratio for individual Medicare Advantage health plans.
-In 2017, CMS used a 50/50 blend of the 2016 enrollment weighted average bid-to-benchmark ratio for EGWPs (the last year in which bidding occurred) and the enrollment weighted average bid-to-benchmark ratio for individual Medicare Advantage health plans.
+In 2017, CMS used a 50/50 blend of the 2016 enrollment weighted average bid-to-benchmark ratio for individual Medicare Advantage health plans.
 In 2018, CMS maintained this 50/50 blend, rather than continuing the phase-in process, in order to better understand the impact of the new payment methodology on beneficiaries.